General WordPress Information

 If your project is associated with a specific course, WordPress is likely the easiest CMS to get up and running at Swarthmore.
 This is because Swarthmore's Moodle is equipped with a plugin that can automatically create one WordPress site per class.
 Registered course participants are also easily added through the plugin.

 For more information on using WordPress with Moodle, see the full documentation.

 Some faculty members may wish to use WordPress to maintain a homepage for a research project/lab, a forum for collaboration, or a personal blog/homepage.
 These types of sites can be quickly created with initial assistance from ITS staff.

 Keep in mind that there are several options for creating websites on campus.
 It's entirely possible that your project may be better suited for the primary College CMS, Drupal.
-Contact an Academic Technologist, or email@example.com in order to discuss the details of your request.
+Contact your Academic Technologist, or email@example.com in order to discuss the details of your request.